RMoore35/jekyll-simple.css/_drafts/my-draft-post.md

 I wanted to do a guide on how to set up a guestbook page on a Jekyll/Simple.css, like mine.

 For the purposes of this guide, I am going to assume you having a working Jekyll/Simple.css site and that you know your way around the terminal on a mac.
+I'm also going to assume you are using with <a href="https://www.netlify.com/">Netlify.</a> They have very simple form handling and that's why I am using it.

 First, you need to edit your navigation.yml file to include a link to the guestbook page.
 Remember that the navigation.yml file is in the _data folder.
 The code will look